gtvj/gtvj.github.io/guitar-journey.md

 h1: Guitar journey
 ---

+Improving as a guitarist is an important personal goal of mine.
+Practice is part of my daily routine and I read books, study courses etc. in the pursuit of getting better.

-This is a place where I record the things I'm learning about guitar playing.
-It's mostly as a reference to myself.
+I started this page at the end of 2020 as a page is a place to record some of the more important things I've learned.
+It's intended to be a reference to myself.

-## Components of good practice
+## Components of quality practice

 I've been a student on [Bryan Sutton's ArtistWorks school](https://artistworks.com/guitar-lessons-bryan-sutton) since 2019.
 Here are the key messages he's conveyed during our video exchanges: